Yashdani0406/HTML-my-site/README.md

 # HTML-my-site

-Just a basic site made only using HTML.
+Just a basic site made using HTML and a little bit of css.